-These are professionals that typically aren't found in traditional nursing homes, but that are available to most skilled nursing patients.
-In a skilled nursing home community, these professionals can help seniors recover in a comfortable environment so they can leave the hospital and start getting the rehabilitation that they need.
+These are professionals that typically aren't found in nursing homes, but that are available to most skilled nursing patients.
+In a skilled nursing facility, these professionals can help seniors recover in a comfortable environment so they can leave the hospital and start getting the rehabilitation they need.

-While skilled nursing care can provide a very specific type of service for certain seniors, it doesn't mean that every senior needs a skilled care nursing home facility.
-Seniors who go to traditional nursing homes will still get great care, just not the same medically-focused care that is available in skilled nursing home facilities.
+While skilled nursing care can provide a very specific type of service for certain seniors, it doesn't mean that every senior needs such a facility.
+Seniors who go to traditional nursing homes will still get great care, just not the same medically-focused care that is available in skilled nursing facilities.

-Unlike skilled nursing home care, there is typically no limit to how long seniors can stay in a nursing home.
-Medicare and Medicaid both don't cover traditional nursing homes, so seniors will not get financial assistance when they enter into a traditional nursing home.
-It is important to note that these nursing homes are also not covered or certified by the government, like skilled care facilities are.
-However, in some states, these facilities are still licensed and inspected by state agencies such as the Department of Health or the Department of Social Services.
+Unlike skilled nursing care, there is typically no limit to how long seniors can stay in a nursing home.
+Medicare and Medicaid do not cover nursing homes, so seniors will not get financial assistance when they are admitted.
+It is important to note that these nursing homes are also not covered or certified by the government like skilled care facilities are.
+However, in some states these facilities are still licensed and inspected by state agencies such as the Department of Health or the Department of Social Services.

-Nursing homes are a permanent residence for seniors who cannot live at home, while a skilled nursing situation typically isn't as permanent.
+Nursing homes are a permanent residence for seniors who cannot live at home, while a skilled nursing situation is typically temporary.
 Those living in nursing homes typically require daily assistance.
 This is typically defined as custodial care, or care that can be offered by a non-medical professional.
-Medicare does not cover this type of care, like it does with skilled nursing.

 A traditional nursing home will be run by a private or charitable organization and while they can help provide care for daily activities, they do not offer the same wide menu of services that skilled nursing care facilities do.